ShrutiChaurasiya/NGO-Application/README.md

 Set up the MySQL database by executing the SQL script in the database folder Update the database connection settings in the DbConnect.java file Build and run the project

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Make sure to follow the existing code style and include appropriate tests.